Android-for-Python/Camera4Kivy/README.md

 from camera4kivy import Preview
 ```

-Camera4Kivy consists of a `Preview` widget with an api to connect it to the physical camera unit.
-The Preview widget layout is [configured](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-properties) with Kivy properties, the camera and image analysis behavior are configured with an [api](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-api).
+Camera4Kivy consists of a `Preview` widget with an api to connect to the physical camera unit.
+The Preview widget layout is [configured with Kivy properties](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-properties) , the camera unit and image analysis behavior are [configured with an api](https://github.com/Android-for-Python/Camera4Kivy#preview-widget-api).
 For example:

 In .kv
 ```